 To treat myelopathy, the surgeons at The Bonati Spine Institute may perform an array of procedures to treat the condition(s) that is compressing the spinal cord.
 These procedures are performed to remove the pressure off of the spinal cord and stop the progression of myelopathy and improve neurological function.

 For over 30 years the spine surgeons at The Bonati Spine Institute have helped patients find relief from their spinal conditions.
 The spine surgeons at The Bonati Spine Institute can diagnose whether you have myelopathy using Magnetic Resonance Imaging (MRI) and recommend the best treatment options.
-Call (855)267-0482 for a free no-obligation MRI review.
+Call (855)267-0482 for a An MRI review.